Free Thursday Evenings in December

-Admission to Carnegie Museums of Art and Natural History every Thursday evening from 3–8 p.m. is FREE, compliments of UPMC Health Plan.
+Admission to Carnegie Museums of Art and Natural History is FREE the first three Thursday evenings in December (December 3, 10, and 17) from 3–8 p.m., compliments of the Jack Buncher Foundation.
 Parking during Free Thursday Evenings is $6.
 Admission to fee-based programs and pre-registered events is not included.

 Monday: 10 a.m.–5 p.m.

 Thursday: Closed for the Holiday

 Saturday: 10 a.m.–5 p.m.